unbit/uwsgi-docs/Options.rst

 ~~~~~~~~~~~~~
 **Argument:** string

-Add a cgi index file.
+Add a CGI index file.

 *This option may be declared multiple times.*